Skip to Main Content

 Planning Your Visit

-Coombeshead Farm is located in Lewannick, near Launceston in Cornwall, a village setting that sits roughly equidistant between the north and south Cornish coasts.
+Coombeshead Farm is located in Lewannick, near Launceston in Cornwall.
 The nearest significant town is Launceston, and the farm is most practically reached by car.
-The four-course evening menu is priced at £65 per person.
+The four-course evening menu is priced at £95 per person.
 Booking ahead is advisable, particularly for the overnight rooms, which function as the primary draw.
-The farm's Google rating of 4.8 across 190 reviews is consistent with the Michelin and OAD recognition: the experience lands reliably rather than impressively on occasion.
+The farm's Google rating of 4.8 across 201 reviews is consistent with its recognition: the experience lands reliably rather than impressively on occasion.

 How It Stacks Up